Pan-Roasted Blue Poulet Recipe

-Pan-Roasted Blue Poulet with Roasted Sweet Potatoes and Herbs
+Pan-Roasted Chicken with Roasted Sweet Potatoes and Herbs

-This recipe provides an easy alternative to roasting the whole blue foot chicken, and the technique can be adapted to most poultry.
+This recipe provides an easy alternative to roasting the whole poulet rouge, and the technique can be adapted to most poultry.
 You will first need to fabricate the whole chicken in order to obtain the breasts and leg-thigh combos this recipe calls for.

 (serves 4-5)